 Rich in marshland and vegetation, this 376-acre preserve is comprised of two noncontiguous areas located south of the Dumbarton Bridge and adjacent to San Francisco Bay.

-South Bay Salt Pond Restoration Project
+HISTORYSouth Bay Salt Pond Restoration Project

 The South Bay Salt Pond Restoration Project is a federal/state multi-agency effort (Fish and Wildlife Service, California State Coastal Conservancy, California Department of Fish and Game, U.S. Army Corps of Engineers, and local water districts) aimed at restoring 15,100 acres of commercial salt ponds at the south end of San Francisco Bay to a mix of tidal marsh, mudflat, and other wetland habitats.

 For more information, please visit the South Bay Salt Pond Restoration Project.